Callipterus Cichlid

 Water Quality: Tanganyika parameters: crystal clear, very hard (GH 15+) and strongly alkaline water.
 Maintain pristine water through frequent and substantial water changes to handle the massive organic load of the male.

-Aquarium Reproduction: Shell nest polygamist.
+Aquarium Breeding: Shell nest polygamist.
 The male accumulates shells and fertilizes the females (one per shell).
 "Sneaker" males (as small as females) often appear, sneaking into the shells to fertilize the eggs unbeknownst to the giant.

 Risks and Diseases: Housing difficulties.
 The size disproportion and immense male aggressiveness make it impossible to keep two males (they will kill each other); females without enough shells will be stressed to death.